tajpatel58/PyTorch-Practice/PyTorch-Notes.md

 - Don't forget, the call method needs to be passed a "sample" to transform.
 - The Compose object can take in a list of multiple transforms and return a new transform.
 Which we can use to apply multiple transforms in chronological order.

+### Softmax and Cross Entropy:
+- The Softmax function is used to assign probabilities by normalising a vector.
+- Given an n-dimensional vector of reals, it maps each by taking the exponent and dividing by the exponent of the sum of the values in the vector.
+- Given a k-class classification problem, we apply the Softmax function to the k-dimensional vector returned from the neural net to give a vector of probabilities where the ith value is the probability of belonging to the ith class.
+- The Cross Entropy function takes in 2 arguments: one is the the output vector of a neural net, the second is the actual class that the data point that was fed through the network corresponds to.
+- The CE function applies the softmax function to an ouput of a Neural Net and computes the classification error as: -log(p_i) where p_i is the probability of the datapoint belonging to the class.
+This makes intuitive sense, if the probability is 1, then we get the error as 0, and the smaller p_i is, the progressively larger the error becomes.
+In other words if the probability of the datapoint actually belonging to the class is small (according to our model), then the error is large.